European polecat: Former Soviet Union

 The western border of the European polecat's range in the former Soviet Union begins from the mouth of the Danube in the south approximately to northwest of Suoyarvi, on the Finnish border in the north.
 In Karelia, its northern border extends from the former point towards the southeast to the Spassk Bay of Lake Onega, thereby passing around the West Karelian uplands from the south and then, passing around these uplands from the east, it suddenly ascends directly to the north passing in particular, near the western shore of Segozer and reaches Rugozer.
 From there, the border line turns northeast, crossing the Lakhta and reaching Kem on the White Sea.
-From Archangelsk, the border reaches Mezen, thus attaining the species' most northerly range.
+From Arkhangelsk, the border reaches Mezen, thus attaining the species' most northerly range.
 From the Mezen River's mouth, the border abruptly returns south, approaching closer to the upper Mezen near 64° lat.
 From there, the polecat's northern border goes on to the upper Vychegda River, and descends further on southwards and in the Urals.
 Its eastern range apparently extends along the Urals, embracing Sverdlovsk from the west.
 It is probably absent in the southern Urals, where the steppe polecat occurs.
 The southern border of the polecat's range starts in the west of the Danube's mouth and extends eastward along the coast of the Black Sea reaching the mouth of the Dnepr, from which it moves back from the shore of the Azov Sea and, along it, goes to the mouth of the Don.
 From the mouth and lower course of the Don, its range passes into the steppe region of western and middle Ciscaucasia.
 The European polecat is absent from the Saratov steppes of Transvolga, instead being encountered only in the extreme lower Bolshoy and Maly Irgiz Rivers.
 Further on, the border goes to the north along the Volga River.
 It steeply returns east somewhat south at the Samara bend, passing around Obshchy Syrt, reaching the Urals at the latitude of Magnitogorsk.
 The range of the polecat within the former Soviet Union has expanded northwards.
 From 1930 to 1952 for example, the polecat colonised northwestern Karelia and southern Finland.

 Prior to the First World War, the Russian Empire produced more than 50% of global polecat skins.
 The harvesting of polecats in Russia increased substantially after the October Revolution, which coincided with Western Europe's decline in polecat numbers.
 The Russian population of polecats decreased somewhat after the Second World War, and their hunting was subsequently discouraged, as polecats were acknowledged to limit harmful rodent populations.